arvenjadeaguilar/cellagri-cms/src/pages/companies/2019-01-14-shiok-meats.md

 socialMedia:
   - media: Twitter
     url: 'https://twitter.com/shiokmeats'
-logo: /img/shiokmeatlogo.jpg
+logo: /img/shiokmeatslarge.png
-thumbnail: /img/shiokmeatlogo.jpg
+thumbnail: /img/shiokmeatslarge.png
 description: >-
-  Shiok Meats is a new startup that uses cellular agriculture startup to grow cell-based seafood.
+  Shiok Meats is a new startup that uses cellular aquaculture and agriculture to grow cell-based seafood.
 Founded by Sandhya Sriram and Ka Yi Ling, Shiok Meats is the first cellular agriculture company based in Singapore.
-By producing seafood without requiring animals, Shiok Meats aim to provide a healthier and sustainable source of seafood.
+By producing seafood from cells instead of animals, Shiok Meats aims to provide a healthier, tastier and sustainable source of seafood.
 ---